 - There are no hotels/inns in Buscalan.
-Instead, local families offer their home for tourists for a reasonable amount.
+Instead, local families offer their homes to tourists for a reasonable amount.
 By the way, included in the payment is their unlimited homegrown brewed coffee.
 Not bad eh? 😀

-- When riding the jeepney, always be mindful and careful, there are parts of the trip that you may lose your balance.
+- When riding the jeepney, always be mindful and careful, there are parts of the trip when you may lose your balance.
 Hold tight to the railings.